wp-plugins/sar-friendly-smtp/readme.txt

 = My emails are sent, debug log looks ok, but they're lost in the cyberspace, never reach the destination!
 Why life is so cruel with me?
 I'm going to cry! =

 Be happy man, life is life...
 Sending an email sucessfully does not guarantee you that it will reach the destination, an email goes thru many email servers before reach the recipient email inbox.
-And finally, if your email reach the server that handles the inbox for the destination email address, it's this server who has the last word to decide if your email is going to be delivered to recipient or not.
+And finally, if your email reach the server that handles the inbox for the destination email address, it's this server who has the last word to decide if your email is going to be delivered to the recipient or not.

 Lots of things can be considered to reject your emails in destination without any notice: Content of the email triggering spam filters (i.e. too many links in your email content) or recipient server policy, bad reputation of your domain or SMTP IP, missing recommendations (i.e. SPF record)...
 It's a whole world man!

 Services like http://mandrill.com/ or https://sendgrid.com/ can help you to improve your email delivery.

+= What means error messages displayed on send email test screen? =

+SMTP Error: Could not authenticate -> This indicates the server refused your authentication data, probably due to incorrect username or password, but other incorrect settings can cause this too (like a bad port or encryption).
+Double check you have entered correct information in settings and contact with your SMTP server support if all is ok from your side.

+SMTP connect() failed -> This indicates WordPress was not able to connect with your SMTP server.
+Probably you have an error in the hostname, port or encryption settings.
+This error can happen also if your web hosting is blocking connections to your SMTP host or your SMTP host is blocking your for some reason.

+= My emails always have the site name as from name, FROM Name in settings is not being used, why? =

+As you know this plugin is made to be friendly with other plugins that makes changes to the WordPress default settings, respecting changes made by these third-party plugins.

+Therefore the FROM Name setting is only used when the email has the default value for this field: **WordPress**

+An example of plugin that makes your emails to be sent with the site name is BuddyPress (tested with BP 2.2.1).

 == Changelog ==

+= 1.0.6 =

+* Added Send Email Test page in Tools menu.
+Allowing you to test if WordPress is able to send emails using the SMTP server details provided.
+* Changed the hook to phpmailer_init to very low priority to ensure we run after any other.
+* Changed size of the username field.
+* Changed checking for default $phpmailer->From and $phpmailer->FromName to do it separately to handle situations where only one of them is default (i.e. using BuddyPress).
+* Updated FAQ and settings screen with more information.

 = 1.0.1 =